-Choose menu "DHCP → DHCP Client List", and then you can view the information about the clients attached to the Router in the screen as shown in Figure 8-26.
+Choose menu "DHCP → DHCP Client List", and then you can view the information about the clients attached to the Router in the screen as shown below.

-- Client Name The name of the DHCP client - ➣ MAC Address - The MAC address of the DHCP client - Assigned IP The IP address that the Router has allocated to the DHCP client ⊳ - Lease Time The time of the DHCP client leased.
+- > Client Name The name of the DHCP client - > MAC Address The MAC address of the DHCP client - Assigned IP The IP address that the Router has allocated to the DHCP client - Lease Time The time of the DHCP client leased.
 After the dynamic IP address has expired, a new dynamic IP address will be automatically assigned to the user.